cmgoffena13/etl-watcher-sdk/docs/api/models.rst

 AddressLineage
 --------------

 Defines the data lineage between source and target addresses.
+This information is synced with the Watcher Framework.

 .. code-block:: python